 Re: Freedom of Information Act 2000 - Request for Information

-I refer to your recent e-mail requesting information pursuant to the
+I refer to your request sent 3 July 2019 requesting information pursuant

 Whilst the Act confers a general right of access to information held by

 public authorities section 1 provides that “any person making a request

 for information to a public authority is entitled: